 It’s critical to get care for pigmentary glaucoma, as the vision loss you experience will not ever come back.
 But time could help to improve the disease.

 The American Academy of Ophthalmology explains that pigment loss may stop as people get older.
 Aging eyes don’t move as much as their younger counterparts, so less friction occurs.
 Your eyes may also change shape as you age, so the iris is farther from irritating neighbors.

 It might be discouraging to hear that there is no cure (aside from age) for pigmentary glaucoma.
 But researchers are hard at work on solutions, and recent discoveries hold a great deal of promise.

 In 2019, researchers discovered a gene that could be responsible for pigmentary glaucoma.
 They hope that this discovery could help them to develop therapies that could halt the disease in vulnerable people, long before it begins.
 Gene identification could also help people pinpoint risks, so they can take preventive steps to reduce eye pressure before vision loss sets in.

-These therapies won't be sitting in your doctor's office in the near future.
+These therapies will not be sitting in your doctor’s office in the near future.
 Researchers need time to develop therapies and test them.
-But this exciting discovery could help future generations to preserve their sight, even when they're living with a serious condition.
+But this exciting discovery could help future generations to preserve their sight, even when they are living with a serious condition.

-In the interim, if you've been diagnosed with pigmentary glaucoma, work with your doctor and follow your treatment plan carefully.
-That's the best way to ensure that you don't experience permanent vision loss.
+In the interim, if you’ve been diagnosed with pigmentary glaucoma, work with your doctor and follow your treatment plan carefully.
+That is the best way to ensure that you do not experience permanent vision loss.